prob-ml/bliss/README.md

 git-lfs install
 ```

-4. Download the bliss repo and fetch some pre-trained models and test data from git-lfs
+4. Now download the bliss repo and fetch some pre-trained models and test data from git-lfs
 ```
 git clone https://github.com/prob-ml/bliss.git
 ```